 The modern take on the short shag was seen often during lots of fashion weeks in the past seasons.
 This is a fresh change that many women decide to take and to present a look different from what is expected and common.

-The hair is mainly styled as straight.
-The bangs are deep, round and uneven.
+The hair is mainly styled as wavy.
+The bangs are deep, round, and uneven.
 The sides are short and layered, with discreet waves.
-This shaggy hairstyles gives a round form of the hairstyle.
+This shaggy hairstyle gives a round form of the hairstyle.

 15. Curtain Bangs and Middle Part